-Motion tracking systems are currently used in different applications and they are an ongoing topic of research [13]-[15].
-Finger tracking system are used for movement analysis during the execution of precise actions [16], for object design in combination with virtual reality [17], for rehabilitation purposes [18] and [19] and for tracking hand gestures used as human-machine interface [20]-[22].
-Finger tracking systems can mainly be distinguished in vision-based and contact-based systems [8].
+Motion tracking systems are currently used in different applications, and they are an ongoing topic of research [13]-[15].
+Finger tracking systems are used for movement analysis during the execution of precise actions [16], for object design in combination with virtual reality [17], for rehabilitation purposes [18], [19] and for tracking hand gestures used with human-machine interfaces [20]-[22].
+Finger tracking systems are mainly used in vision-based and contact-based systems [8].
 A vision-based system consists of a set of cameras and image processing algorithms.
-Mechanical constraints are reduced especially in the case of markerless motion capture system, and this guarantees good freedom of movement in the space.
-In order to increase the accuracy, several active or passive markers should be placed on the hand, whereas multiple cameras record the displacement of markers in order to capture all the movements [23].
-Opto-electronic systems are extensively used to measure human kinematics (e.g., VICON, BTS, OptiTrack, etc.) [24].
+Mechanical constraints are reduced, especially in the case of markerless motion capture systems, and this guarantees good freedom of movement in the space.
+In order to increase accuracy, several active or passive markers should be placed on the hand while multiple cameras record the displacement of markers in order to capture all the movements [23].
+Opto-electronic systems are extensively used to measure human kinematics (e.g. VICON, BTS, OptiTrack, etc.) [24].
 In [25], an opto-electronic marker system was used to validate a glove equipped with 11 inertial measurement units.
 These systems require expensive and complex equipment, an accurate calibration algorithm and a confined space, such as a laboratory [26].
-The illumination is a critical condition in order to capture properly all the segments [27], as well as waste and dust deposited on the lens may significantly affect the measurements.
-For all these reasons, vision-based systems are rarely adopted for industrial applications, in less-constrained settings and for continuous monitoring [28].
+The illumination is a critical condition in order to properly capture properly all the segments [27]; moreover, waste and dust deposited on the lens may significantly affect the measurements.
+For all these reasons, vision-based systems are rarely adopted for industrial applications, in less-constrained settings or for continuous monitoring [28].
 Contact-based systems include wearable devices equipped with sensors and electronics for elaborating and transmitting measurement data to an external elaboration unit.
 They are basically composed of low-cost components and they can be easily used in many applications and environments.
 A wearable device suitable for industrial applications should be easily wearable and should comply with workspace safety rules.
 Furthermore, the device should not introduce mechanical constrains that limit the task execution.

-In previous works [11]-[29], we proposed different measurement systems for tracking fingers movement, composed of different wearable modules with embedded sensors and electronics.
-The electronics elaborates the measurement signals and transmits the elaborated data to a mobile device, which displays and collected data by using a software properly designed for this application.
-The wearable systems can be worn in a minimally invasive way and we demonstrated that the system configurated with two measurement modules could be a valuable solution for many industrial applications by simulating tasks potentially performed by a worker in the industrial field.
-In this paper, we show the validation of the data collected by the wearable system proposed in [11], by using a marker-based opto-electronic system.
+In previous works [11]-[29], we proposed different measurement systems for tracking finger movement, composed of different wearable modules with embedded sensors and electronics.
+The electronics elaborate the measurement signals and transmit the elaborated data to a mobile device, which displays and collected data by using a software specifically designed for this application.
+The wearable systems can be worn in a minimally invasive way, and we demonstrated that the system configurated with two measurement modules could be a valuable solution for many industrial applications by simulating tasks potentially performed by a worker in the industrial field.
+In this paper, we show the validation of the data collected by the wearable system proposed in [11] using a marker-based opto-electronic system.
 In Section 2, we describe the measurement system.
-In Section 3, the experimental setup and protocol used for the data validation are given, and in Section 4 we show and discuss the experimental results.
-Finally, in the concluding section the major findings are summarized.
+In Section 3, the experimental setup and protocol used for the data validation are given, and in Section 4, we show and discuss the experimental results.
+Finally, in the concluding section, the major findings are summarised.

 system description

 The proposed system (shown in Figure 1) was designed to be modular, light, low-cost, battery powered and cable-free.
-It is composed of two sections: 1) a wearable system equipped with sensors and electronics for measuring fingers motion and transmitting data and a 2) local device (a laptop) for collecting and displaying data measurements.
+It is composed of two sections: 1) a wearable system equipped with sensors and electronics for measuring finger motion and transmitting data and 2) a local device (a laptop) for collecting and displaying data measurements.